Lead Opinion

 See also Zeni, supra, pp 137-138, ns 21, 22; Prosser & Keeton, Torts (5th ed), § 36, pp 229-230; 57 Am Jur 2d, Negligence, §§ 257-258, pp 641-643; SJI2d 12.01.

 We hold today only that a violation of § 33 creates a rebuttable presumption of negligence.
-In Zeni, supra, p 143, Justice WILLIAMS wrote:
+In Zeni, supra, p 143, Justice Williams wrote:

-court adopts a penal statute as the standard of care in an action for negligence, violation of that statute establishes a prima facie case of negligence, with the determination to be made by the finder of fact whether the party accused of violating the statute has established a legally sufficient excuse.
+An accurate statement of our law is that when a*694 court adopts a penal statute as the standard of care in an action for negligence, violation of that statute establishes a prima facie case of negligence, with the determination to be made by the finder of fact whether the party accused of violating the statute has established a legally sufficient excuse.
 If the finder of fact determines such an excuse exists, the appropriate standard of care then becomes that established by the common law.
 Such excuses shall include, but shall not be limited to, those suggested by [2] Restatement Torts, 2d, § 288A, and shall be determined by the circumstances of each case.

 Section 33 prohibits any person from knowingly selling or furnishing alcohol to anyone under the legal drinking age.
-Accordingly, a defendant‘s lack of knowledge may be an excuse depending on the facts of the case.
-See Christensen v Parrish, 82 Mich App 409; 266 NW2d 826 (1978).
+Accordingly, a defendant’s lack of knowledge may be an excuse depending on the facts of the case.
+See Christensen v Parrish,

 V

 We have heretofore focused on the liability of the social host.
 However, we do not believe that our analysis should stop there.
 The majority of cases in this area involve injuries inflicted upon innocent third parties by the intoxicants.
-See, e.g., Lover v Sampson, supra; Clark v Mincks, supra; Koback v Crook, supra.
+See, e.g., Lover v Sampson, supra; Clark v Mincks, supra; Kohack v Crook, supra.
 But we are confronted with the more difficult question regarding whether an underage person can recover for injury inflicted upon himself after consuming alcohol furnished by his host.

-This question arises due to the general rule that the drinking of liquor, rather than the furnishing of it, is the proximate cause of a plaintiff‘s injury.
+This question arises due to the general rule that the drinking of liquor, rather than the furnishing of it, is the proximate cause of a plaintiffs injury.
 See n 4.
 However, the general rule, as applied to

 Furthermore, the question of proximate cause is one for the trier of fact.
 In the present case, the proven violation of § 33 would establish the plaintiffs’ prima facie case.
 They are still required to establish proximate cause.
-Zeni, supra, p 143; Con-
+Zeni, supra, p 143; Con

 A dramshop action is based on § 22, which has been interpreted to provide an exclusive statutory remedy on behalf of designated third parties against licensees.
 The cause of action is not based on negligence principles.
-Dahn v Sheets, 104 Mich App 584, 593; 305 NW2d 547 (1981).
-This must be compared with the present case, which is based on common-law negligence principles.
-Accordingly, application of 2 Restatement Torts, 2d, § 286, persuades us that this underage guest can assert a cause of action for his own injuries, since he clearly falls within the class of persons which the statute intends to protect.
-Congini, supra, p 163.
+Dahn v Sheets,

 Finally, we believe that application of comparative negligence principles may lessen any perceived hardships of this rule.
 Defendants asserted, as an affirmative defense, that Jamie Longstreth was negligent by failing to use proper care for his own safety when he drove after drinking at the wedding reception.
 In analyzing this question, we are again aided by recent cases regarding the contributory or comparative negligence of the driver-consumer.

-Thus, although we recognize that an eighteen year old minor may state a cause of action against an adult social host who has knowingly served him intoxicants, the social host in turn may assert as a defense the minor‘s “contributory” negligence.
-Thereafter, under our Comparative Negligence Act
+Thus, although we recognize that an eighteen year old minor may state a cause of action against an adult social host who has knowingly served him intoxicants, the social host in turn may assert as a defense the minor’s "contributory” negligence.
+Thereafter, under our Comparative Negligence Act 42 Pa C S § 7102 it will remain for the fact finder to resolve whether the defendant’s negligence was such as to allow recovery,

 We believe that the rules enunciated in Congini and Young are more consistent with our current interpretation of § 33 and the doctrine of comparative negligence.
 The central focus of this appeal is on the liability of the social hosts.
 However, we cannot allow this focus to obscure the entire record.
 Although Jamie was not considered competent to handle the effects of the intoxication, the law does presume that he was competent to drive an